Southend Pier: Railway

 The pier railway runs the length of Southend Pier, providing public passenger transport from the shore to the pierhead.
 It operates every day on which the pier is open, providing a quarter or half-hourly service.

-The original wooden pier built in 1830 employed a horse tramway to convey goods and visitors to the pierhead.
+The original wooden pier built in 1830 employed a horse tramway from 1846, to convey goods and visitors to the pierhead.
 In 1890, with the construction of the iron pier, Cromptons installed an electric tramway which ran the full length by 1891.
 In 1949, the rolling stock was replaced with new trains that shared a similar design to those in operation on the London Underground.

 In October 1978, the electric railway closed due to deterioration and the cost of repairs.
 It was reopened on 2 May 1986 using two new diesel trains on a simplified single track with a passing loop.
 Pierhead station was temporarily resited due to the fire in late 2005, until a new, modern structure was opened on the original site in September 2009.